scarpe-team/shoes-spec/README.md

 Scarpe, like Shoes before it, tried a variety of display technologies for the [Shoes](https://shoesrb.com) UI app library.
 Different attempts reached different levels of functionality and maturity.

-But it's hard to do more than say, "Shoes3 seemed the most mature, Shoes4 had a good DSL parser but not as good a display library" or similar qualitative, very rough judgements.
+But it's hard to describe how mature they were.
+"Shoes3 seemed the most mature, Shoes4 had a good DSL parser but not as good a display library".
+These are qualitative, very rough judgements.
 How would you tell?
 Are things defined by how close to Shoes3 they got?
 What about clear bugs in Shoes3?
 What counts as "really" Shoes?

 The Shoes Spec, like the Ruby Spec before it, tries to try to spell out these differences and test Shoes implementations.
 The Shoes Spec isn't the definition -- nobody appointed me the Emperor of Shoes.
 Instead, it's a place to argue.
 If we think Shoes should do one thing or another, we can talk through it, write tests and see what current kinds of Shoes do.